Everybody hurts: Seahawks outlast Cardinals

-(The Sports Xchange) - If last year’s game between the Arizona Cardinals and Seattle Seahawks at the University of Phoenix Stadium was a war of wills during a grueling 6-6 overtime tie, then the 22-16 victory by the Seahawks on Thursday can only be described as a battle of attrition and undisciplined play.
+GLENDALE, Ariz. -- If last year’s game at University of Phoenix Stadium between the Arizona Cardinals and Seattle Seahawks was a war of wills during a grueling 6-6 overtime tie, then the 22-16 victory by the Seahawks on Thursday can only be described as a battle of attrition and undisciplined play.

 It almost seemed as if there were as many injuries on both sides of the field as there were penalties by each team.
 The biggest injury was sustained by Seattle cornerback Richard Sherman, who was seen on the sideline telling teammates that he tore his Achilles and that he is done.